 “The government just collected more than $5 billion from auctioning off wireless spectrum, half of which could be invested back into our digital economy to really expand fast broadband access and address the digital divide.
 Instead, they’ve announced about $500 million in two new programs, which just isn’t enough and will leave Canadians in the slow lane,” he said.

-Anderson was also very concerned with the government's half-hearted commitment to online privacy.
-Nowhere in the strategy was any mention of reviewing the massive collection of Canadians' data by CSEC or its spy agency partners in the Five Eyes.
-When even president Obama is embarking on a plan to rein in a few of the most privacy-melting practices of US spy agencies, you'd think that Canada's government would at least pay lip service to this important issue.
+Anderson was also very concerned with the government’s half-hearted commitment to online privacy.
+Nowhere in the strategy was any mention of reviewing the massive collection of Canadians’ data by CSEC or its spy agency partners in the Five Eyes.
+When even President Obama is embarking on a plan to rein in a few of the most invasive practices of US spy agencies, you’d think that Canada’s government would at least pay lip service to this important issue.